derickmoncado/Quantum/README.md

 To use this template, your will need:

--	Node.js is used to run the build processes.
+-	Node.js
 -   Test: run ` node -v ` in the terminal
 -	Npm (Node comes with npm installed so you should have a version of npm.)
-Used to manage development dependencies.
 -   Test: run ` npm -v`  in the terminal
 -	Gulp – task runner
 	`npm install -g gulp`